mas-bandwidth/gafferongames/content/post/integration_basics.md

             t = t + dt;
         }

 A completely different option is implicit or [backwards euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
-This method is better for simulating stiff equations (eg. stiff springs) that break down and become unstable with other methods.
-It's much more involved and requires solving a system of equations per-timestep vs. just adding velocity * dt to position and so on.
+This method is better for simulating stiff equations (eg. stiff springs) that break down and become unstable with other methods, but it's much more involved and requires solving a system of equations per-timestep.
+It's not often used for game physics.

-Another excellent option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
-In this case, the integrator does not require storing velocity per-particle, as it derives it from the difference in the previous two frames position values.
-This makes collision detection and position fix-up (eg. pushing particles out of collision) really quick and easy to implement.
+Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration), specifically velocity-less verlet integration.
+This integrator does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
+This makes collision detection and position fix-up (eg. pushing particles out of collision with a wall) really quick and easy to implement and saves a bunch of memory when you have lots of particles.

 In this article I’m going to introduce the "RK4" integrator, eg. Runge Kutta order 4, so named for the two german mathematicians that discovered it: Carl Runge and Martin Kutta.
 This is not to suggest that this is automatically “the best” integrator for all applications (it’s not), or that you should always use this integrator over other methods listed above (you shouldn’t).

 But it is one of the more accurate general purpose integration techniques available.
-Read on for the details of how it works.
+Read on for the details of how to implement it.

 ## Implementing RK4 is not as hard as it looks

 I could present to you RK4 in form of general mathematical equations which you could use to integrate some function using its derivative f(x,t) as is usually done, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.
-From my point of view, processes like this are best described in code anyway.

 So before we go any further I will define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place.